Self-Directed Support

 For more information, visit www.sdsri.net.
 If you have questions, please get in touch with Crystal Cerullo at [email protected].

-To learn more about our partners, watch this video recording of our webinar “Partner Showcase” to learn more about the resources they offer for those who self-direct.
+To learn more, click here to watch this video recording of our webinar “Partner Showcase” to learn more about the resources they offer for those who self-direct.